groboclown/java-retval/docs/index.md

             .with(createToken(settingsDir), WebAccess::setJwtToken)
             .with(readUrl(settingsDir), WebAccess::setUrl)

-            // The "then" evaluates the results only if they all ran successfully.
+            // Evaluate the results into a valid object, only if there are discovered problems.
-            .then()
+            .evaluate()
             .then((access) -> fetchUrl(access.requireUrl(), access.requireJwtToken()));
   }